AgriPath: A Systematic Exploration of Architectural Trade-offs for Crop Disease Classification: Conclusions Outlook

 \subsection{Limitations \& Future Work}

 Despite providing a controlled benchmark for cross-domain evaluation, several limitations remain.
 First, although AgriPath-LF16 reduces extreme imbalance, field-sourced samples remain comparatively underrepresented for certain crop–disease pairs.
-This limits the ability to fully characterise robustness under real-world variability.
-Second, the dataset lacks contextual or temporal information that represents disease progression, which is dynamic and ambiguous in isolation.
+This limits the ability to fully characterise robustness under real-world variability, as class-level field performance becomes less reliable for underrepresented classes and aggregate metrics may be biased toward lab-dominant distributions.
+Second, as the dataset aggregates multiple public sources, residual redundancy or near-duplicate samples may exist despite standard preprocessing.
+The dataset also lacks contextual or temporal information that represents disease progression, which is dynamic and ambiguous in isolation.
 Additionally, multimodal agricultural metadata such as region, climate, soil characteristics, or seasonality were not incorporated.
 Computational constraints limited exploration of larger architectures, broader hyperparameter sweeps, and extended ablations.